 WCEF2023 is co-hosted by Nordic Innovation and the Finnish Innovation Fund Sitra, with international partners.
 The World Circular Economy Forum (WCEF) is Sitra’s global initiative that examines how businesses can gain a competitive advantage through a circular economy and how the circular economy contributes to achieving the UN Sustainable Development Goals.

 Read more about who is collaborating with us to create the circular economy event of the year.
 All partners are listed below in alphabetical order.
-The partners (funding partners in bold) include Aalto University, Circle Economy, Ellen MacArthur Foundation, European Forest Institute, European Environment Agency, European Investment Bank, Geological Survey of Finland, Green Building Council Finland, Government of the Netherlands, Government of Finland, Hydrogen Cluster Finland, Platform for Accelerating the Circular Economy, the Global Alliance on Circular Economy and Resource Efficiency, United Nations Environment Programme, United Nations Industrial Development Organization, World Business Council for Sustainable Development and the World Economic Forum.
+The partners (funding partners in bold) include Aalto University, ASEAN Youth Organization, Circle Economy, Ellen MacArthur Foundation, European Forest Institute, European Environment Agency, European Investment Bank, Generation Climate Europe, Geological Survey of Finland, the Global Alliance on Circular Economy and Resource Efficiency, Global Youth Biodiversity Network, Green Building Council Finland, Government of the Netherlands, Government of Finland, Hydrogen Cluster Finland, Platform for Accelerating the Circular Economy, ReGeneration 2030, United Nations Environment Programme, United Nations Industrial Development Organization, World Business Council for Sustainable Development and the World Economic Forum.

 Aalto University is a multidisciplinary community of bold thinkers, where science and art meet technology and business.
 We are shaping a sustainable future through research-based knowledge, creativity and an entrepreneurial mindset.
 Our university community of nearly 20,000 people is committed to identifying and solving grand societal challenges and building an innovative future.
 Aalto is the first Finnish university to sign the Universities’ global Sustainable Development Goals Accord, and we are implementing the SDGs in all of our activities.
 Our goal is a carbon-neutral campus by 2030.
 Aalto University has six schools and our campus is located in Espoo, Finland.